BrightABOH/BrightABOH.github.io/_posts/2021-12-02-secondblogpost.md

 ![Location](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/geojson.png?raw=true)
 ![AOI](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/AOI.png?raw=true)
 We look at the first image available in the entire collection (121).
-To do that we create a map of our ROI, display as a layer the first image
+To do that we create a map of our ROI, display as a layer the first image.
 The following block of codes creates a map using geemap of our ROI, then display the first image from the Sentinel 1 collection.
 ![Firstmap](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/water_map.png?raw=true)
 The output of the above codes is shown bellow